meher-md/Robot_simulator_and_programmer/README.md

 # Robot Arm Simulator

 Robot Arm Simulator is a web-based application for simulating robotic arms.
 It allows users to import and view 3D models of robotic arms in the URDF file format and interact with them using a 3D viewport.
-The simulator also includes a programming interface and a Built-in Extrusion Mesh Editor (BIEM) tool.
+The simulator also includes a programming interface and a Basic Integrated Environment Modeller (BIEM).

 ## Installation